elunna/nerfhack-changelog/README.md

 * Staff of Aesculapius can cure withering (xnh/Evil)
 * Sting actually cuts through webs when exiting a web
 * Trollsbane grants regeneration whilst wielded (many variants)
+* Trollsbane only needs to be carried to suppress troll revival
 * Tsurugi of Muramasa has a 10% chance of bisection (SLASHEM)
 * Tsurugi of Muramasa also confers very fast speed when wielded (Fourk)
 * Vorpal Blade gets a 10% chance of beheading (SLASHEM)